 Bah humbug!
 So you’re not into festive cheer?
 These picks will be right up your street…

-A Christmas Eve office party goes awry when German terrorist Hans Gruber (Alan Rickman) and his band of minions hold everyone hostage unless their demands are met, and it’s up to cop John McClane (Bruce Willis) to get everyone home to their families safely in time for Santa’s visit.
+A Christmas Eve office party goes awry when German terrorist Hans Gruber (Alan Rickman) and his band of minions hold everyone hostage, and it’s up to cop John McClane (Bruce Willis) to get everyone home to their families safely in time for Santa’s visit.

 Watch it for: Possibly the worst impression of a German accent on screen…ever.